-The levels are stored in text files.
+The layout of the game is also completely configured in xml files to describe the environemnt.
 Each level iteself consists of a set of building blocks, the so called level entities (i.e. scyscrapers, cranes, streets and other level elements).
-Each entity provides a file containing the 3D data for rendering and a collision model file, which is mostly a simplified version of the 3D data and several attributes (destroyable, material properties, additional data for light and particle effects).
+Each entity provides a file containing the 3D data for rendering and a collision model file, and several attributes (destroyable, material properties, additional data for light and particle effects).
 Each entity can then be placed multiple times at any position in the 3D scene.
-Other data which is being configured in the level file is the type of aircraft the player is flying, its weapon arsenal and other important attributes (starting position, position light data, etc).
+The properties of the aircraft flown by the player is also configured in these xml files: its weapon arsenal and other important attributes (starting position, position light data, etc) are all configurable.
 This was done to provide a maximum of flexibility in the level design.

-Another important goal during the development of this engine was to make the simulation as realistically as possible and to become familiar with the latest rendering technologies at that time.
-The engine therefore uses MipMapping texture filters, fog and dynamic lighting and, most importantly, is able to perform dynamic real-time shadow calculation with the help of the stencil buffer using the Carmack’s Reverse method.
+Another important goal during the development of this engine was to make the simulation as realistic as possible and to become familiar with the latest rendering technologies at that time.
+The engine therefore uses MipMapping texture filters, fog and dynamic lighting and uses dynamic real-time shadow calculation using the Carmack’s Reverse method.
 However, interesting things such as bump mapping or shaders were not been used.
 The reason for this was first, because compatibility with non-T&L-capable video cards (I am a huge fan of old 3dfx video cards and the game was developed on a Voodoo5) was desired and second, because of the lack of time.
 I still had to go to school at this time.

 I would like to thank Mr. Plöchinger, also known as DungeonKeeper1 in the german VoodooAlert board, for providing the MBDAK 3 soundtrack!
 The 3D models were partially created by myself using Milkshape 3D, while some others were extracted from older computer games.
 For this reason, I unfortunately cannot publish this game.

 Abilities of the 3D Engine